Commercial Real Estate Bankruptcies on the Rise?

 Will the trend of distressed real estate sitting idle continue as some sellers refuse to make material price reductions?
 While we cannot predict what 2021 will bring, CBRE, the world’s largest commercial real estate services company, reports that distressed selling in 2020 has been limited.
 While investors expect property values to drop based upon depressed rental income, some sellers are taking assets off the market rather than incurring major price reductions.
 CBRE’s preliminary forecast is for a 14% drop in capital value in 2020 and a 3.4% increase in 2021.
 So, it seems that owners who are unwilling to sell at a discount will have to extend the holding pattern by a few years to make up the loss in value.
 However, holding on was not an option for a recent transaction in which Harney Partners was involved.

-Harney Partners’ Greg Milligan was appointed Chapter 11 Trustee of 3443 Zen Garden, LP which owned and was redeveloping a former Motorola semiconductor campus located six miles from downtown Austin and near Austin Bergstrom International Airport.
+Harney Partners’ Greg Milligan was appointed Chapter 11 Trustee (professional fiduciary services) of 3443 Zen Garden, LP which owned and was redeveloping a former Motorola semiconductor campus located six miles from downtown Austin and near Austin Bergstrom International Airport.
 The developer’s goal was to redevelop the 109-acre mixed use campus with offices, hotels, and retail spaces and utilize state of the art “green” technology, renewable energy resources and sustainable design.
 Unfortunately, legal disputes among its partners and with its senior lender led to a cessation of meaningful work, a failed receivership proceeding in state court and ultimately an involuntary Chapter 11filing.
 Immediately after the Court entered its Consent Order for Entry of Relief granting the involuntary relief, the petitioning creditors filed their motion for the appointment of a trustee, which resulted in Milligan’s appointment.

 According to data from the American Bankruptcy Institute, Chapter 11 filings in 2020 are on pace to be approximately 25% higher than 2019.
 This will include a record number of very large cases, and about 50% of the Chapter 11 cases will be related filings by subsidiaries of a corporate group.